Ride More Safely and Comfortably with a Rear-View Mirror

 When you use a mirror, use it as a supplement to looking over your shoulder if at all possible.
 Some people find that moving their whole torso instead of just their head is a bit easier on their bodies.
 Especially in traffic, I’d never try to move over in traffic to make a left turn without doing that, the same as I would in my car.
 That’s why trucks have several giant mirrors on each side and markings on the back that say “If you can’t see my mirrors, I can’t see you”.
 Their drivers don’t have the luxury of being able to look over their shoulders.
 We mostly do, so mirrors are a helper, but not a complete replacement.

-Some people ask if they’re needed on trails.
+Some people ask if they’re necessary on trails.
 Absolutely!
 You never know when someone faster is coming up behind you.
 So while you may think you are the fast one, passing the parent walking with their two toddlers on their bikes with training wheels, there may be someone even faster than you!
 And while etiquette says you should ring your bell or otherwise let the person you are passing you are doing so, not everyone is so polite, and even if it’s the other rider’s fault that there was a crash, that’s little of comfort to your skinned knee 🙂

 So.
 Mirrors.
 Use them!